 - No ability to manage inventory tool;

 ServiceM8 is an affordable FSM solution that services small businesses.
-Its features include billing and invoicing, dispatch management, mobile access, routing, scheduling, payment collection in the field, quotes/estimates, mobile work order management, and more.
+Its features include billing and invoicing, dispatch management, desktop device or mobile device access, routing, scheduling, payment collection in the field, quotes/estimates, mobile work order management, and more.
 The software also provides several features designed explicitly for electrical contractors, plumbing businesses, HVAC companies, pool service companies, and pest control businesses.

 Their pricing model follows the number of jobs per month rather than the number of users.
 All their pricing plans allow for an unlimited number of users.
 Small businesses with 50 jobs or less per month can take advantage of the Starter plan at $29/mo, while those with a large number of jobs/month can take advantage of their $79/mo plan (up to 150 jobs) or $149/mo plan (up to 500 jobs).